TheFullStackFred/fredrikstromberg-testing_typescipt-quiz_app/README.md

 # How to run the app

-- Clone the repo: git clone https://github.com/TheFullStackFred/fredrikstromberg-testing_typescipt-quiz_app.git
+- Run `git clone https://github.com/TheFullStackFred/fredrikstromberg-testing_typescipt-quiz_app.git` to clone the repo.
-- Run `npm install` to install the dependencies
+- Run `npm install` to install the dependencies.
-- Run `npm start` to start the app
+- Run `npm start` to start the app.

+# How to play the quiz

 - Enter your name if you want, this is optional.
 - Select the difficulty level if you want this is optional.
 - Select the category.
 - Click on the start quiz button.
 - Answer the question.
+- If you answer correct you will need to select a new category.
 - Click on the next question button to go to the next question.
 - After you answered the last question, you will see your total score.